Knightro63/three_js/README.md

 ## Getting started

-To get started add three_js add this to your pubspec.yaml file.
+To get started add three_js to your pubspec.yaml file.

 ## Usage